The Christ Foundation - Funder Overview

 Founder's Philosophy

 Jerry Moore, the foundation's founder, believed that "all good things come from Jesus Christ" and used the foundation as a vehicle to "bless those most in need."
-His approach emphasized gratitude and stewardship, with the conviction that "charity expresses our Christian faith and draws us closer to God."
-This philosophy continues to guide the foundation's work, with the organization describing itself as being "founded upon the principal that charity is an expression of our Christian faith that unites us with God."
+His approach emphasised gratitude and stewardship, with the conviction that "charity expresses our Christian faith and draws us closer to God."
+This philosophy continues to guide the foundation's work, with the organisation describing itself as being "founded upon the principal that charity is an expression of our Christian faith that unites us with God."

 Application Process & Timeline